About This Blog

 By Karin Butler, Strategic Advisor, Seattle Center

-At Seattle Center we’re discovering answers to these questions.
+At Seattle Center, we discover answers to these questions.

 About Seattle Center

-Seattle Center’s purpose is to create exceptional events, experiences and environments that delight and inspire the human spirit to build stronger communities.
+Seattle Center creates exceptional events, experiences and environments that delight and inspire the human spirit to build stronger communities.

 A department of the City of Seattle, Seattle Center serves as an arts, civic and family gathering place in the core of our region.
-The more than 30 cultural, educational, sports and entertainment organizations residing on the 74-acre campus, together with a broad range of public and community programs, create nearly 5,000 events attracting 12 million visitors each year.
+More than 30 cultural, educational, sports and entertainment organizations that reside on the 74-acre campus, together with a broad range of public and community programs, create nearly 5,000 events attracting 12 million visitors each year.

-A Seattle Center core value is giving uplifting and professional service to our guests, clients, partners and each other.
-This is also an essential business strategy, and we’re constantly seeking ways to improve our performance.
+Seattle Center practices giving uplifting and professional service to our guests, clients, partners and each other as one of our core values.
+Excellent service functions as an essential business strategy we well, and we’re constantly seeking ways to improve our performance.

 An Uplifting Service All Staff Retreat

-In pursuit of this core value, in April 2013 we tried something new.
-We tossed our normal meeting formats out the window and held an unconventional half-day Uplifting Service All Staff Retreat, where we engaged close to 180 staff across all levels and roles in exploring uplifting service at Seattle Center together.
+In pursuit of this core value, we tried something new in April 2013.
+We tossed our normal meeting formats out the window and held an unconventional half-day Uplifting Service All Staff Retreat.
+At this retreat, we engaged close to 180 staff across all levels and roles in exploring uplifting service at Seattle Center together.

-We used a new approach to designing our all staff retreat – we turned to Liberating Structures.
-If you don’t yet know these simple and effective ways to approach how people work together (beyond conventional meeting structures like presentations, managed discussions or brainstorming sessions) take a look at www.liberatingstructures.com.
+We used a new approach to designing our all-staff retreat.
+We turned to Liberating Structures which provide simple and effective ways to approach how people work together.
+This goes beyond conventional meeting structures like presentations, managed discussions or brainstorming sessions.

-For any kind of organizational development effort (such as uplifting service) where your goal is to include and engage everyone and seek actionable ideas from unexpected sources, Liberating Structures work.
+Liberating Structures work for any kind of organizational development effort (such as uplifting service) where your goal is to include and engage everyone and seek actionable ideas from unexpected sources

 If I Were 10 Times Bolder…